Aatmaj-Zephyr/ANN4j/README.md

 5) No active community.

 ### Final words
-ANN4j provides functionality for object orinted artificial neural networks in pure Java.
-It has been developed and published open source on github under the MIT liscence.
+ANN4j provides functionality for object oriented artificial neural networks in pure Java.
+It has been developed and published open source on github under the MIT license.
 The source code has been refactored multiple times to include clean code principles as well as relevant design patterns.
-This package can be used to perform fundamental research in areas of artificial intelligance as it provides flexibility due to its object oriented approach.
+This package can be used to perform fundamental research in areas of artificial intelligence as it provides flexibility due to its object oriented approach.